linknx/linknx-wiki/Actions.md

 # General

-The type of the action is determined by the `type` attribute.
+The type and behavior of the action is determined by the `type` attribute.
-Supported values for this attribute are:
+Supported values for this type are:
 - `set-value`
 - `copy-value`
 - `toggle-value`